lchristmann/Tracker/README.md

 ![System Architecture](system-architecture.drawio.svg)

+The project for the API can be found here: [tracker-api-aws-lambda-function](https://github.com/lchristmann/tracker-api-aws-lambda-function) (left side of diagram)

+The project for the website can be found here: &lt;tbd&gt; (right side of diagram)

 ## The App's Architecture

 The app uses the [MVVM (Model View ViewModel) Architecture Pattern in Android](https://www.geeksforgeeks.org/mvvm-model-view-viewmodel-architecture-pattern-in-android/) for structure (that's the top half of the diagram).